owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 User Filter
 ~~~~~~~~~~~

-The settings in the user filter tab determine which LDAP users will appear and
+The settings in the User Filter tab determine which LDAP users will appear and
 are allowed to log in into ownCloud.
 It is also possible to enter a raw LDAP
 filter.

 .. figure:: ../images/ldap-wizard-2-user.png

 only those object classes:
-  ownCloud will determine the object classes that are typically availalble for
+  ownCloud will determine the object classes that are typically available for
   (ideally only) user objects in your LDAP. ownCloud will automatically select
   the object class that returns the highest amount of users.
 You can select
   multiple object classes.